When tragedy strikes and lessons learned

 Mac and Bob’s is a small, family-owned business.
 They are not a national chain.
 If all 156 employees that were eligible came forward to join the suit, the cost would be well over a million dollars.
 Because of that, their only option was to file Chapter 11 bankruptcy to keep the doors open for business.

 The good news in all of this is that my hometown, Salem, Virginia, is a tight knit, small town that came out in masses to support us.
 One group of kids set up a lemonade stand to “Save Mac and Bob’s” and “Save the Calzone”.
 One of the kids then rode their bike to my dad’s house to hand deliver the $111 in a pencil box.
 The days following the announcement, Mac and Bob’s was packed with loyal customers and friends in the community.
 And, in just a matter of days, $138,000 was raised on a GoFundMe that was set up by a family friend to help with legal fees.
-The remaining money will go to a new scholarship for Mac and Bob’s employees.
+An additional $9,000 came in cash and check donations.
+Whatever is left after attorney fees will go to a new scholarship for Mac and Bob’s employees.
 In the weeks following the bankruptcy, signs were popping up in windows of other businesses and yards all over Salem in support of the restaurant.

 While this is still an awful situation, the amount of support has been truly incredible to see.